DavidBarcenas/nextjs-plantpedia/README.md

 ## Run the application in production mode
 `next start` starts the application in production mode.
 The application must first be compiled with: `next build`

+## Import data to Contentful
+`yarn build:schema` This command will take the configuration and information files from the import folder and will generate more than 400 entries for the application.

 # Notes

 Don't forget to set your environment variables.
 In the project there is a file called **.env.local.example** there it has all the variables you will need.\
 It will also be necessary that you have an account created in [Contentful CMS.](https://www.contentful.com/)

+# Credits
+The data used in this project was provided in the platzi [next.js course](https://platzi.com/cursos/nextjs-jamstack/).

 # License
 Released under the  [MIT licensed](LICENSE).\